 As retinopathy becomes more advanced, new abnormal blood vessels may grow in the retina.
 This is called proliferative diabetic retinopathy.
 The abnormal vessels bleed into the eye or cause other problems such as retinal detachment.

-Both proliferative and non-proliferative diabetic retinopathy are often treated with in-office laser treatment.
+Both proliferative and non-proliferative diabetic retinopathy are often treated with laser treatment.

 One can reduce the risk of developing diabetic retinopathy by keeping their blood sugar levels well controlled.
 Working with your Primary Care or Diabetic Specialist is helpful in following your condition and treating it properly.
 Proper control of blood pressure is also helpful, monitoring your blood pressure regularly alongside your blood sugar levels can help assist your doctors in finding long term treatment that is right for you.